sqginfo/formcache/README.md

 Destroy the formcache instance, but keep the caches.

-If you want to remove all caches, you can call `clear` method first and then call the `destroy` method.
+If you want to remove all caches, you can call `clear` method first and then call this method.

 ## Browser Support